• Menu

 Silverton Mountain may only have one lift, but it can take you to the top of runs that drop over 3,000 feet.
 This is where to come if you are ready to push your limits with North America’s highest and steepest trails.

 Any way you choose to go down the mountain will be ungroomed, so be prepared for your choose-your-own-adventure skiing.
 If this is not enough to tempt you, check out their helicopter shuttle to take you to even more remote and private areas.
-Plan ahead if you come because Silverton specializes in ski and snow, so there is no lodging onsite.
+Plan ahead if you come because Silverton specializes in expert skiing and snowboarding, and there is no lodging onsite.

 Wolf Creek Ski Area Alberta Peak